What is meant by Content Strategy?

 - What channels will you publish your content in? – Lastly, where will you publish the content you’ve created?
 Channels can include owned properties, such as your website or blog, or your social media pages, such as Facebook, Instagram, LinkedIn, YouTube and Twitter.

-An added benefit of integrating a content strategy into your digital marketing activities is the impact content has on your SEO performance.
+An added benefit of integrating a strategy into your digital marketing activities is the impact this has on your SEO performance.
 SEO stands for Search Engine Optimization and refers to the degree to which your website is optimized to help search engines, like Google, find you online.
-Regularly updated, original content, such as blogs and video can help improve your website’s SEO.
-Further, content that is published in social media that links back to your website, will also improve the search-ability of your website.
+Regularly updated, original pieces, such as blogs and video can help improve your website’s SEO.
+Further, information that is published in social media that links back to your website, will also improve the search-ability of your website.

 Want to learn more?